Optimal stochastic extragradient schemes for pseudomonotone stochastic variational inequality problems and their variants: Optimal rate statements

 {\bf Remark:} In past research, the optimality of the rate of convergence has been proved for monotone SVIs but in terms of the gap function.
-Our result shows that under a suitable weak-sharpness property, rate optimality also holds in terms of the solution iterates.
-Notably, we further refine the statement by optimizing the initial steplength by (globally) minimizing a nonconvex function.
+Our result shows that under a suitable weak-sharpness property, rate optimality also holds in terms of the solution iterates in a non-ergodic sense.
+Notably, we further refine the statement by selecting the initial steplength by (globally) minimizing a nonconvex function.\footnote{We prefer not to qualify the initial steplength as ``optimal'' since the error bound in general is a function of $\gamma_0$ and $\beta$.}